-Foreign currency balance sheet accounts are translated into dollars at the rates of exchange in effect at fiscal year-end.
+Balance sheet amounts for non-U.S. Dollar functional currency businesses are translated into dollars at the rates of exchange in effect at fiscal year-end.
 Income and expenses incurred in a foreign currency are translated at the average rates of exchange in effect during the year.
-The related translation adjustments are made directly to a separate component of Stockholders' Equity.

-Gains and losses from foreign currency transactions are included in net income in the Company's consolidated statements of comprehensive income.
+The related translation adjustments are made directly to accumulated other comprehensive loss, a component of stockholders' equity, in the consolidated balance sheets.
+Gains and losses from foreign currency transactions are recognized as incurred in the consolidated statements of comprehensive income.